 Don’t forget that other job seekers are likely to find the same opportunities or approach the same hiring managers.
 When compared to your job-searching competition, a barely filled-in LinkedIn Profile could edge you out.

 Instead, take the time to carefully construct a LinkedIn Profile that conveys your competencies and elicits a strong response.

 Add a headshot to your Profile, using either a professional photographer or employing a friend to snap a few shots of you in business attire.
 Fill in the Summary with a more robust version of your achievements – noting what makes you unique among others vying for the same job.

 You can also attach rich media (such as a document or video) to the Summary or your Experience section for a dash of attention-getting color.

 Hot Tip: Boost your competitive edge by touting recent professional developments, even if you haven’t finished them.
-For example, if you’ve recently signed up for a professional conference or snagged a speaking engagement, these pending achievements are great content for your Summary.
+For example, if you’ve recently signed up for a professional conference, a certification program, or snagged a speaking engagement, these pending achievements are great content for your Summary.
 You can also use the Summary to detail your value to employers, using a compelling pitch similar to what you’d write in a cover letter.

 Don’t back-burner the task of polishing your LinkedIn Profile during a new job search.
 You’ll benefit from the time invested in building a brand-enhancing LinkedIn Profile that conveys your full career story, making you more interesting -- and find-able.